Majority fear demonstrations could lead to violence: Nida Poll

 The poll was conducted on Aug 18-20 on 1,312 people aged 18 and over of various levels of education and occupations throughout the country to compile their opinions on the two demonstrations.

-Asked whether they were concerned the demonstrations would lead to division and violence in society, a majority, or 61.13%, said they were - with 34.76% saying they were somewhat worried by the protests for fear they would lead to clashes between people of different opinions while 26.37% were much worried for fear that the demonstrations would be interfered by a third party as happened in the past, and wanted the Free People group to postpone the next rally until Covid-19 has been 100% eradicated.
+Asked whether they were concerned the demonstrations would lead to division and violence in society, a majority -- 61.13% -- said they were.
+Of that number, 34.76% saying they were somewhat worried by the protests for fear they would lead to clashes between people of different opinions, while 26.37% were very worried for fear the demonstrations would come under the influence of a third party as happened in the past, and wanted the Free People group to postpone their rallies until Covid-19 has been 100% eradicated.

 On the other side, 24.16% of the respondents said they were not concerned at all because rallies are common in Thai politics and the demonstrations by the Free People groups have been peaceful.

-Asked what Prime Minister Prayut Chan-o-cha should do in the wake of the demonstrations, with a respondent allowed to give more than one answer, 45.27% said he should listen to problems raised by the demonstrators by himself; 24.16% he should dissolve parliament and call a a new election; 11.43% he should amend Section 256 of the constitution to make way for the setting up of a constitution drafting council and a new election; 11.36% suggested he listen to problems voiced by the protesters through parliamentary mechanisms; 9.07% he should amend the constitution section by section and dissolve parliament for a new election; 9.54% he should use state mechanisms to maintain law and order in society; 6.17% said he should stay indifferent and do nothing; 4.50% suggested he take legal action against wrongdoers; and, 0.99% had no comments or were not interested.
+Asked how Prime Minister Prayut Chan-o-cha should respond to the demonstrations -- with each respondent allowed to give more than one answer -- 45.27% said he should pay personal attention to problems raised by the demonstrators; 24.16% said he should dissolve parliament and call a new election; 11.43% said he should amend Section 256 of the constitution to make way for the setting up of a constitution drafting council and a new election; 11.36% suggested he listen to problems voiced by the protesters through parliamentary mechanisms; 9.07% said he should amend the constitution section by section and dissolve parliament for a new election; 9.54% said he should use state mechanisms to maintain law and order in society; 6.17% said he should stay indifferent and do nothing; 4.50% suggested he take legal action against wrongdoers; and 0.99% had no comment or were not interested.